congop/execstub/README.md

 # Execstub

-Package execstub provides stubbing for a usage of a command line api which is based on an executable discovered using the environment <PATH>
+Package execstub provides stubbing for a usage of a command line API which is based on an executable discovered using the environment <PATH>
 or some sort of <HOME>+<Bin> configuration.
 An example of command line api usage is: